marcizhu/Cache/README.md

 ## Background
 When access to resources is limited or expensive, programmers need a way to optimize access to said resources.
-One way of doing that is to store all data in memory, but most often than not that is impractical.
+One way of doing that is to store all data in memory, but more often than not this solution is impractical.
 A more optimal approach would be to store a small subset of the most used (or most expensive to access) data in a small data structure.

 That is the intent of this library: to provide a small and simple data structure with a fixed size (but it can be left unbounded too) for caching function call parameters, recursive calls or any type of resources, like game assets, files or